Monitoring Vital Signs with Radars and AI, Not Wires

 "We perform beamforming and beam-steering, based on a one-to-one mapping between the camera and radar coordinate systems.

-After imaging the changes in those body regions, additional algorithmic methods calculate the likely respiratory rate and heart rate in real time using a technique Tavassolian and Shokouhmand created that they call "singular value-based point detection" (SVPD).
+After imaging the changes in those body regions, additional algorithmic methods calculate the likely respiratory rate and heart rate in real time using a technique Ebadi and Shokouhmand created that they call "singular value-based point detection" (SVPD).

 "The SVPD method gives additional estimation power to the system," she says.

 SVPD automatically locates the exact point representing each micro-movement of the chest as a result of heartbeats or breathing in 3D space through a search algorithm that leverages the ratio of each dominant value sampled to each second-dominant value sampled — once again, in real time.

 That information, she explains, is then used to better train the focus of the antenna beam.

 To simulate spacecraft crew conditions, Ebadi tested the technology with individual subjects as well as various groups of multiple subjects doing simulated tasks from different angles and at various distances while the radars scanned and imaged them.

 "Sometimes they tilted their bodies toward or away from the camera-radar system, at different angles, to determine how well the system worked under various conditions," she explains.

 During early testing, respiratory rates of subjects were accurately estimated more than 96% of the time, in most cases, while heart rates were accurately estimated more than 85% of the time in every case.

 After tweaking the software to focus more specifically on upper chest and abdomen regions, the accuracy improved even further.